 - 1.00 kg of Di Calcium Phosphate

-- Mix the blended powder and starch paste together in Rapid Mixer Granulator.
+Mix the blended powder and starch paste in the Rapid Mixer Granulator.

-Pass the wet dough through a Multi Mill by operating it as per its SOP to convert the moist mass into coarse, granular aggregates.
+Pass the wet dough through a Multi Mill by operating it to convert the moist mass into coarse, granular aggregates.

-Dry the granules in Fluidized Bed Drier by operating it as per its SOP at temperature 600 – 700 C for 30 minutes.
+Dry the granules in a Fluidized Bed dryer by operating it at temperatures of 600 to 700 C for 30 minutes.
 Cool the granules to room temperature.
-Repeat the same process for next lots.
+Repeat the same process for the next lots.

-Fit Stainless Steel Sieve # 20 on the Sifter-II as per its SOP.
-Sift all the ingredients through it and collect in Stainless Steel Container.
-Break the oversized granules left over the mesh in Oscillating Granulator by operating it as per its SOP and resift them.
+Fit Stainless Steel Sieve # 20 on the Sifter.
+Sift all the ingredients through it and collect them in a Stainless Steel Container.
+Break the oversized granules left over the mesh in the Oscillating Granulator by operating it and resifting them.

-- Check the total weight of dried granules.
-Determine the loss on drying and percentage yield of dried granules.
+Check the total weight of dried granules.
+Determine the loss on drying and the percentage yield of dried granules.

-Add the following lubricating agents to the Roto Cube Blender and operate it as per SOP for 30 minutes.
+Add the following lubricating agents to the Roto Cube Blender and operate it for 30 minutes.
 Collect the blended powder in Stainless Steel Container

 - 0.200 kgs of Talcum